powerhome/playbook/playbook/app/pb_kits/playbook/pb_progress_simple/docs/_progress_simple_variants.md

-Progress Simple can pass colors - primary, green and red.
-Variants names are `default`, `positive`, and `negative` respectively.
+Progress Simple can pass colors - primary, green, red, and yellow.
+Variants names are `default`, `positive`, `negative`, and `warning`, respectively.